logikum/md-doc-site/contents/1.0/documentation/contents/renderer.md

   </tr>
 </table></p>

-For more information see the [marked] description.
+For more information see the description of the [marked] module.